 Simple syrup is exactly what is sounds like: a basic syrup made with granulated sugar and water.

-The most common way simple syrup is used is for cocktails.
-It’s used in so many great drinks that it’s a staple for any home bar.
+The most common way simple syrup is used is in cocktails.
+Because so many drink recipes include simple syrup, it’s definitely a staple for any home bar.

 Although it's readily available at any grocery store, once you find out how easy it is to make, you'll never need to rush out to buy it for your favorite drink again.